 The Criminal Injuries Compensation Authority (CICA) is an organisation set up to compensate the victims of crimes of violence in the UK.

-The time limit for making a claim is two years from the incident.
+The time limit for making a criminal injury claim is two years from the incident.
 In the case of a child the two year period will run from the date when the child reaches the age of maturity.
 The time limit may be relaxed in cases of childhood abuse depending on circumstances.

 Compensation is based on a tariff system.
 The scheme sets out a large number of specific injuries each of which has a prescribed monetary value.
 No compensation is payable unless the injury attracts a minimum value of £1,000.

 Loss of earnings is not payable unless the absence from work exceeds 28 weeks.
 Other expenses such as dental charges can only be paid if the claimant has been off work for more than 28 weeks.

 The Criminal Injuries Compensation Authority scheme has a number of important provisions –

 If you have criminal convictions these will be taken into account and may prevent or reduce an award depending on the number and seriousness of the convictions and how recent they are.

 It is important to note that if the CICA does make an award, the award will not include your legal costs.
 These will have to be paid out of the award.
 For that reason it will not be possible for us to act in low value cases and it would not be economic for you to instruct a solicitor in such cases.

 At Digby Brown we specialise in criminal injuries claims involving serious injury, particularly brain injury.
 In appropriate cases we offer no win, no fee through our funding package, Compensate.